Do Go On - 369 - The Night Witches

 Probably the other way around.

-Hi, I'm Basil, but you can call me Baz.
+I'm Basil, but you can call me Baz.

 Yeah, that's fine.

-is a bit holland you know what I mean.
+Holland, you know what I mean?

 I don't, because that's not a word.